MJML support

 Mixing HTML and MJML

-#Knock automatically wraps plain HTML inside MJML templates and layouts in <mjml-raw> tags.
-This means you can include HTML snippets in your MJML and they will render correctly.
+#Knock automatically wraps plain HTML inside MJML templates and layouts in <mjml-raw> tags when the HTML appears at the <mj-body>, <mj-section>, or <mj-column> level.
+This means you can include HTML snippets in your MJML templates and they will render correctly.

 Limitations